How One Institution Created a Blueprint for Improving Student Equity Across Campus

 Of inequitable institution-level policies have been or are in the process of being revised or replaced

-Overcoming Barriers to Student Success
+Overcoming Barriers to Student Succes

-Prior to EAB's Audit
+Prior to EAB’s audit

 1. Lack of framework for reviewing institutional policies through an equity lens